Zohair-coder/Drexel-Course-Availability-Notifier/README.md

 python main.py
 ```

 And follow the prompts.
 The program will send a confirmation email to make sure you can receive emails at the email you input.
 It will then continue to check if a seat for your selected course is available.
 If it is not, it'll display "CLOSED" on the terminal.
-When a seat is a available, it'll send an email to inform you.
+When a seat is available, it'll send an email to inform you.

 ## To-do